William B. Preston: Later life

+Civil War, Confederacy, and Death

 As states in the lower South seceded from the Union, the pressure mounted upon Virginia to do likewise.
 Moderate sentiment still held sway through 1860; but, early in 1861, increasing tensions forced Virginians to consider secession.
 On February 13, 1861, the secession convention met in Richmond and numbered William B. Preston amongst the delegates.
 As the Confederacy was established and the United States divided into two hostile camps, both sides moved steadily toward open conflict.
 A special delegation, composed of William B. Preston, Alexander H.H.
 Stuart, and George W. Randolph, traveled to Washington, D.C. where they met President Abraham Lincoln on April 12.
 Finding the President firm in his resolve to hold the Federal forts in the South, the three men returned to Richmond on April 15.
 With the news of the firing on Fort Sumter in South Carolina on April 12, 1861, conservative and moderate strength in the secessionist convention melted away.
 On April 16, convinced that secession was inevitable, William B. Preston submitted, in secret session, an ordinance of secession.
 Supported 88 to 55, the Preston Resolution passed, and Virginia left the Union.

 Elected C.S.
 Senator from Virginia in the Confederate States Congress, he served in that legislative body until his death at Smithfield Plantation in 1862.
 He is interred at the Preston Cemetery in Blacksburg, Virginia, near Smithfield Plantation.